Ifra-Inam/Ecommerce-Website/README.md

 Through self-learning using various YouTube tutorials, I built an e-commerce website with React for the front end and Express with SQL for the back end.
-While the project is currently functional, I haven’t added styling yet—but I plan to enhance the design soon.
+While the project is currently functional, I haven’t added styling yet, but I plan to enhance the design soon.